City of Adelaide

 We used a Value Proposition Canvas approach to anchor decisions in user jobs, pains, and gains.
 Aligning internal stakeholders around what the site should enable.

-All usability data and analysis were synthesised and stored in a Condens repository to make findings traceable and reusable as a benchmark for future testing.
+All findings were synthesised in a Condens repository to make insights traceable and reusable as a benchmark for future testing.

-All usability data and analysis were synthesised and stored in a Condens repository to make findings traceable and reusable as a benchmark for future testing.
+All findings were synthesised in a Condens repository to make insights traceable and reusable as a benchmark for future testing.

 Key insights